 you can use every day, which makes the hard

 work so much more worth it!

 Whether you aspire to make your own or you’d rather just buy a

 desk, a good spot to place it is by your bay window.
 You’ll

 have the perfect scene to gaze and enjoy

 beautiful days while still being productive.
 Decorate

 your desk with some flowers to take place where a lamp would generally

 sit.
 Plus, they will the suitable amount of sun and smell

-- Reading Nook: Escape in comfort and quiet with this simple spot.
+- Reading Nook: Escape in comfort and peace with this simple spot.
 For the quiet rooms in your home, your bay window is longing to become a reading nook.
-This project is made just like the seat acknowledged above, but booklovers can add a twist.
+This project is made just like the seat acknowledged above, but booklovers can put in a twist.
 Instead of closing off the front of your bench, make dividers to make a mini, horizontal bookcase underneath your nook.
-This allows you to be hooked on your nook without the need to move once you finish a book - you simply dive into your next novel an arms-length below you.
+This allows you to be hooked on your nook without the requirement to move once you finish a book - you simply dive into your next novel an arms-length below you.